4axa/daily-activity/README.md

-# daily-activity
+# Daily Activity
-A Python script for automating daily GitHub activity
+This is a test repository for regular commits.